dljantz/Connect_Four/README.md

-# Connect_Four
-One of my earliest Python projects
+One of my earliest Python projects.
+Feel free to download the program and run it yourself.
+You will need Python and Pygame on your computer to run it successfully.
+Alternatively, watch a video of the game in action here: https://drive.google.com/file/d/1mdqkt0NgDsif-Lb9U0TeOymaODOx-WiU/view?usp=sharing